What Makes You a High-Risk Driver?

 |---|---|---|---|

-These figures represent national full coverage averages for H2 2025 and vary significantly by state, driver age, vehicle type, and specific violations.
-National averages for all drivers have continued rising into 2026, with some sources reporting full coverage as high as $225/month — making comparison shopping even more critical for high-risk drivers.
+These figures represent national full coverage averages and vary significantly by state, driver age, vehicle type, and specific violations.
+With national full coverage now averaging ~$225/month in early 2026, comparison shopping is more critical than ever for high-risk drivers.

 Liability-Only vs. Full Coverage Costs